 - The Federation follows the procedures, timetable and deadlines set by Kent County Council.
 Kent County Council is therefore the 'Admissions Authority' for our school.
 The regulations for entry to each school, where the Admissions Authority is the Local Authority (LA) are published each year by the LA.
-Parents can receive a copy of these regulations directly from the LA. - A Reception Common Application Form has to be completed at the appropriate time, online, and returned to Kent County Council. - Kent County Council allocate places based on the criteria for Community and Voluntary Controlled Schools: - o Children in Local Authority Care - Current Family Association (sibling) - Health and Special Access Reasons
+Parents can receive a copy of these regulations directly from the LA.

+- A Reception Common Application Form has to be completed at the appropriate time, online, and returned to Kent County Council.

+- Kent County Council allocate places based on the criteria for Community and Voluntary Controlled Schools:

+- Children in Local Authority Care

+- Current Family Association (sibling)

+- Health and Special Access Reasons

+- Nearness of Children's Home to School

 Policy: Status: Policy Number:

 ADMISSIONS FINAL POL_034

 Author(s): Date of issue: Version:

-John Dexter September 2021 V1
+Vicky Solly September 2023 V1

 Approved by: Effective: Review Date:

-The Governing Body 20.09.2021 20.09.2022
+The Governing Body September 2023 September 2024